Australia–Philippines relations: Australia global alumni

-Now, he is the Assistant Secretary for Curriculum and Instruction of the Philippines Department of Education (DepEd), handling curriculum and instruction, assessment, learning resources, teacher training, non-formal education, special and inclusive education programs, and ICT in education.
-He joined the DepEd in August 2011 as the Coordinator for the K to 12 Program, the landmark basic education reform of the Benigno S. Aquino Administration.
+One of the program's alumni is Martin Andanar, a journalist who completed a Bachelor of Arts in Social and Political Studies, majoring in Film and Media Studies at Federation University in Victoria.
+He later became Secretary of the Presidential Communications Operating Office.

 Immigration

 One important component of this relationship between the Philippines and Australia is immigration.
 A huge number of Filipinos have immigrated to Australia since the 1960s and they have a very large community in the country.

 In 1987–88, Australia has the third largest migration area for Filipino after the United Kingdom and New Zealand.
 Since then, Filipinos have a growing ethnic minority population in Australia, the first wave included Filipinos of Spanish descent when Australia opened its doors to immigrants who did not differ much with the European immigrants.

 The second wave came from the emigration of families as more Australian and Filipinos marry and settle in Australia.
 Later, immigration came from relatives who have been sponsored to come to Australia.
 Filipino-Australians have a high ratio of two-parent families with children, and a low ratio with non-dependent children living with them, compared to Australian average.

 In 2011, it is said that 225,000 Australians claim that they have Filipino lineage, an increase from 129,000 in 2001.
 The Australian Parliament even has an Australia-Philippines Parliament Group wherein its members participate in exchanges to know examine the history, culture and politics of the Philippines.